Who we are…

 Counselling psychologist Phil Walcott is the initial creator and designer of the YESNT project.
 He worked in the NT with various agencies and in private practice for 25 years.

-Suzanne is a writer and a mindfulness teacher.
-She has worked extensively with Indigenous women in Alice Springs and in very remote locations in the NT.
+Suzanne is a legal scholar, a writer, a painter and a mindfulness teacher.
+She has worked extensively with Indigenous women in Alice Springs and in very remote locations in the NT and SA.
 She is a long term resident of Alice Springs and cares deeply about the place.

-She is currently doing a Master's in Law at CDU.
-She knows a lot about employment law and supports people with difficulties at work through the Fair Work processes.
+She is currently doing a PhD at CDU.
+Her research subject is crime in Alice Springs.
+She knows a lot about employment law and used to support people with difficulties at work through the Fair Work processes.

 Mark Lockyer is an Aboriginal man from the Language Arrernte language group.
 He was born in Alice Springs; He is inspired by his family and his cultural ambitions and aspiration.
 He wants to help his people to encourage young people to make something of their lives.
 He wants to see his people proud of who they are.